Schedule and Registration

 Cancellation Policy

-A refund (minus your $300 non-refundable deposit) will be made for cancellations submitted in writing 30 days prior to the training.
-No refunds will be allowed after that date.
+A refund (minus your $300 non-refundable/non-transferable deposit) will be made for cancellations submitted in writing up to 14 days prior to the event start date by emailing mindfulness@health.ucsd.edu.
+No refunds will be allowed within 13 days of the event start date.